KKR, Canada's Caisse to buy U.S. insurance broker USI

 USI provides insurance and employee benefit-related products to smaller U.S. companies.
 Its staff of 4,400 operates from 140 offices throughout the United States.

 The biggest deal in the insurance brokerage sector last year was the merger of Willis Group Holdings and Towers Watson.
-It created Willis Towers Watson Plc, a company with a $17 billion market capitalization.
+It created Willis Towers Watson Plc (WLTW.O), a company with a $17 billion market capitalization.

 USI has been active in buying small regional rivals.
 It has been trying to beef up USI One Advantage, an interactive platform that helps it share information with sales consultants sitting in offices around the United States.